About fraudulent communications

 Phone spoofing: This is when a phone number appears to be coming from a genuine source (for example, your bank or credit card company).
 This is a technique used by cybercriminals to hide their identity.

-Remember, if you are in any doubt simply hang up and contact the organisation using a number from a verified source.
+Remember, if you are in any doubt simply hang up and contact the organisation using a number from a verified source (such as a company website).

 SMiShing